 Colonel Davidson's interest was at once aroused.
 "Why! yes," he replied, "I am going up there next week.
 Will you come along as the guest of the Saskatchewan Valley Land Company?"

-His friend accepted the invitation and at the conclusion of the meal the two men went their separate ways to attend to the business that had brought them to the "Windy City".
+His friend accepted the invitation and after the meal, the two men went their separate ways to attend to the business that had brought them to the "Windy City".

 At dinner time the same evening the Colonel was approached by his friend, who introduced another banker and asked if he might be included in the Canadian expedition.